Scottish National Antarctic Expedition: Second voyage, 1904

 It was during this period of inactivity that bagpiper Gilbert Kerr was photographed playing bagpipes in full highland dress while standing next to an Emperor penguin.
 The photograph gained some notoriety as the most iconic scene of the expedition.
 It was intended as a test of the effects of music on penguins.
-However as crew member Dr. Harvey Pirie observed, "neither rousing marches, lively reels, nor melancholy laments seemed to have any effect on these lethargic, phlegmatic birds."
-Indeed, to keep the apparently uninterested penguin from leaving the scene entirely, it's feet were tied with a rope attached to a frozen cooking pot.
+However, as crew member Dr. Harvey Pirie observed, "neither rousing marches, lively reels, nor melancholy laments seemed to have any effect on these lethargic, phlegmatic birds."
+Indeed, to keep the apparently uninterested penguin from leaving the scene entirely, its feet were tied with a rope attached to a frozen cooking pot.
 The photograph was made into a postcard and postmarked, making it one of the first pieces of mail ever posted from Antarctica.
 The bagpipes were later played at the Battle of the Somme by a different piper and subsequently lost there.

 On 13 March the ship broke free and began to move slowly north-eastward under steam.
 Throughout this part of the voyage a regular programme of depth soundings, trawls, and sea-bottom samples provided a comprehensive record of the oceanography and marine life of the Weddell Sea.

 Scotia headed for Cape Town by a route that took it to Gough Island, an isolated mid-Atlantic volcanic projection that had never been visited by a scientific party.
 On 21 April, Bruce and five others spent a day ashore, collecting specimens.
 The ship arrived in Cape Town on 6 May.
 After carrying out further research work in the Saldanha Bay area, Scotia sailed for home on 21 May.

 On the voyage home the party called at Saint Helena and visited Napoleon's exile home which they found neglected and in disrepair.
 On 7 June the ship reached Ascension Island where they were impressed by the sight of giant turtles, some of them 4 ft across.
 The final port of call was at Horta in the Azores, where they stopped briefly on 5 July before heading for home.